DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

 * achieve [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts)

 On your school placement, you'll get hands-on experience of what it's like to be a teacher.
 So, you’ll be spending a lot of time in the classroom learning how to teach lessons.
-Beyond the classroom, you can also get involved in other aspects of school life, like school trips, school plays, parents' evenings and staff meetings.
+Beyond the classroom, you can get involved in other aspects of school life, like school trips, school plays, parents' evenings and staff meetings.

-Over your placement you’ll get to see your pupils progress and get an insight into how rewarding teaching can be.
+During your placement you’ll get to see your pupils progress and get an insight into how rewarding teaching can be.

 $q-giorgio$